 The once prosperous country of Cuba is in great need.
 Churches in Cuba are no different.
 Basic materials required for churches to function are either rationed or unattainable in Cuba.
 Rural churches in Cuba have even greater needs.
 Disciples for Cuba is a ministry of Gospel Baptist Church in Bonita Springs, FL that directly ships tangible church supplies in bulk via ocean freight to churches throughout Cuba.
-Our reach extends to over 2,136 conservative churches in Cuba.
+Our reach extends to over 2,136 conservative churches and casa-cultos (house-churches) in Cuba.

 Ministry Introduction Video